-From that backpacking Naples travel guide, you will find different things to do and see, what dishes to try out, how to stay safe, and how to save money.
+From this backpacking Naples travel guide, you will discover various things to do and see, which dishes to sample, tips for staying safe, and ways to save money.

 Things To Do and See in Naples, Italy

-Naples is a city with highlights of historical old-town, shopping streets, delicious Naples cuisine, undergrounds and catacombs, and a variety of churches.
-Including all the options to do day trips to islands, archeological parks, and to the magnificent coastal area itself.
+Naples is a city that boasts a historical old town, shopping streets, delectable Neapolitan cuisine, underground sites, catacombs, and many churches.
+Additionally, it offers numerous options for day trips to islands, archaeological parks, and the magnificent coastal area.

 1. Visit Naples Castles

-Castel Nuovo and Castel dell’Ovo are both seasided fortresses.
-Castel Nuovo is a massive building with five huge rounded towers.
-One of the main landmarks in Naples entrance fee is 6 euros.
-Castel dell’Ovo is the oldest fortress in Naples which has served the city’s defending abilities, also used as a royal palace, and the prison.
-A castle that stands on the island has no entrance fee.
-Recommended is to visit at least two last-mentioned castles.
+Castel Nuovo and Castel dell’Ovo are both seaside fortresses.
+Castel Nuovo is a massive structure with five large, rounded towers.
+It’s the oldest fortress in Naples, and throughout history, it has served various purposes, from bolstering the city’s defenses to being used as a royal palace and a prison.
+This castle, situated on an island, has no entrance fee.
+It is recommended to visit at least the latter two castles.

-A seaside promenade, hotels, and restaurants with Italian cuisine.
-A perfect place to have a break from noisy and hectic Naples streets.
-Around the area are also several attractions to see like Castel dell’Ovo, Piazza del Plebiscito, and San Carlo Theatre.
-Do there a long promenade walk or just sit down and have pizza in one of the restaurants.
+The Santa Lucia District offers a seaside promenade, hotels, and restaurants serving Italian cuisine.
+It’s the perfect place to take a break from Naples’ noisy and hectic streets.
+Nearby attractions include Castel dell’Ovo, Piazza del Plebiscito, and the San Carlo Theatre.
+You can stroll along the promenade or sit down and enjoy a pizza at one of the local restaurants.

 3. Get Souvenirs from Via San Gregorio Armeno

-A famous shopping street in the heart of Naples with historical traditions.
-That charming narrow street has artisan shops on both sides.
-Loads of figurines of famous football players, actors, politicians, and other celebrities.
-That street is even more popular during the Christmas period, when there are loads of religious figurines.
-For sure, it’s one of the most unique shopping streets in Italy and worth visiting all year round.
+This renowned shopping street lies in the heart of Naples and is steeped in historical traditions.
+The charming, narrow street is lined with artisan shops on both sides, showcasing figurines of famous football players, actors, politicians, and other celebrities.
+The street becomes even more bustling during Christmas, filled with religious figurines.
+Undoubtedly, it’s one of the most unique shopping streets in Italy and is worth visiting any time of the year.

 4. Discover Underground Naples